Electrical Fast Transient (EFT) Test - Overview, Levels, & Setup

 Most coupling clamps can be used with a variety of generators given that the proper connection to the generator is provided.

-EFT Burst Setup Capacitive Coupling Clamp
+EFT Test Setup using Capacitive Clamp

 Given the quick risetimes and voltages associated with burst testing, grounding is especially important.
 The majority of generators and systems offer grounding cables ensuring that proper connection and paths are maintained.
+When referencing setup requirements, spacing can play an important consideration given the potential for arcing.

-How to use a EFT Generator
+How to use an EFT Generator

 While transient generators design can vary by manufacturer, most include EFT to at least 4.4 kV, a burst/EFT out connection, coupling decoupling network (CDN), as well as an interface to modify testing criteria.
+For most testing the front panel is used to change testing criteria, however for more specialized routines software is used.

 The video for EFT/burst testing with the Haefely Axos 5 includes:

-• Methods for connecting to EUT/DUT
+• Methods for Connecting to EUT/DUT

-• Capacitive coupling clamp (CCL) connection
+• Capacitive coupling clamp Connection

 • Modifying testing criteria & levels